csulpizi/cawfn/README.md

 A Clojure library that provides a compile-time aware version of `clojure.core/defn`.

+`sdefn` stands for `smart defn`, but I'm not very happy with the name so I'm open to suggestions.

 ## Rationale

 Functions with large arities can be hard to work with.